Luvenya/student-performance-prediction-system/README.md

 * Identify students who may be at **Low, Medium, or High academic risk**.
 * Identify important academic risk factors.
 * Generate personalized intervention recommendations using AI.
-* Provide an application/dashboard for viewing student risk information.
+* Provide an application for viewing student risk information.
 * Support academic advisors in making timely intervention decisions.

 ---